Pornography laws by region: Canada

 The laws of Canada permit the sale of hardcore pornography to anyone over the age of 18.
 While persons below that age may have pornography in their possession, its sale to them is prohibited.
 Most hardcore pornography is sold in adult stores or on adult websites.

 Cuba

 Pornography was illegal in Cuba during Fidel Castro's leadership of the country, but the laws were relaxed in the 2010s.
 Currently, Cuba restricts online pornography.

 United States

-In the United States, pornography is not unlawful at the federal level, but is subject to the Miller test, which was developed in the 1973 case Miller v.
+In the United States, "non-obscene" pornography is generally lawful at the federal level.
+Distinguishing between "pornography" and "obscenity" is conducted using the Miller test, which was developed in the 1973 case Miller v.
 California.
-The Miller test was an effort to differentiate between pornography and 'obscenity'.
-It has three parts:
+The Miller test has three parts: